 In the case of equity investments classified as financial assets available for sale, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
-'Significant' is to be evaluated against the original cost of the investment and 'prolonged' against the period in which the fair value has been below its original cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the income statement is removed from other comprehensive income and recognised in the income statement.
-Impairment losses on equity investments are not reversed through the income statement; increases in their fair value after impairment are recognised directly in other comprehensive income.
+'Significant' is evaluated against the original cost of the investment and 'prolonged' against the period in which the fair value has been below its original cost.
+When there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the statement of income - is removed from other comprehensive income and recognised in the statement of income.
+Impairment losses on equity investments are not reversed through the statement of income; increases in their fair value after impairment are recognised in other comprehensive income.